TomasBoda/agent-lang/thesis.md

 }
 ```

-#### 3.1.3 Parser
+#### 4.1.3 Parser
 Parser is without doubt one of the most interesting parts of the interpreter.
 Parsers are usually implemented as pushdown automata with states and transitions representing the syntax grammar of the specific language they parse.
 The parser automaton is fed a stream of tokens from the lexer.
-The evaluation starts at the initial state and based on the next token, it decides what states it goes to next.
+The evaluation starts at the initial state and based on the next token, it decides what state it goes to next.
 In case it comes across a token which cannot be pushed to a new state, since such state does not exist, it is redirected to a fallback state, which represents a semantical error in terms of language interpretation.

 Pushdown automata can be implemented in various ways.
 I opted for recursive descent parsing, which is a top-down parsing technique where the parser starts with the top-level grammar rule and recursively applies production rules to recognize the input.
 Each non-terminal in the grammar corresponds to a method of the parser and these methods call each other to parse different structures and parts of the input.
 The idea behind the implementation of such pushdown automaton is that the stack of the automaton is implemented using the call-stack of the language (TypeScript) itself.
 We are pushing non-terminals onto the stack, processing them, producing parts of the AST and in case of correct input eventually ending up back in the initial state with an empty stack.

-The first non-terminal is the initial state, which is the program itself.
+The first non-terminal is the initial state, which is the program itself, represented by the `parse()` method.
+It reads the tokens one by one, until it reaches the end of the program, represented by the end-of-file token.
 ```ts
 public parse(): Program {
   const program = this.createEmptyProgram();